 4. Healthcare Compliance

-RFID is effective at not only identifying the right patient and medication but it also ensures compliance with other practices.
+RFID is effective at not only identifying the right patient and medication but also ensuring compliance with other practices.
 Most importantly, a good RFID system can guarantee that surgical equipment goes through proper sterilization processes.
 Embedded tags will verify that tools have gone through sterilization checkpoints and that they have gone through for an appropriate amount of time.
 This is just another way how RFID can eliminate critical medical errors that jeopardize patient safety.

 Additionally, RFID tags can be used to track medications after they leave the manufacturer, which must be done according to federal law.
 RFID makes this process easier while also possessing information about drug expiration and if medications have hit the appropriate checkpoints on their way to the patients.